cloudera-labs/hms-mirror/strategy_docs/data_movement.md

 ##### `-rdl|--reset-to-default-location`

-Regardless of where the source data _relative_ location is on the filesystem, this will reset it to the default location.
+Regardless of where the source data _relative_ location was on the filesystem, this will reset it to the default location on the new cluster.

 If `-dc|--distcp` is used, then the `warehouse` options are required in order for `hms-mirror` to build the `distcp` workplan.